 To sign up to recieve the New Vitality newsletter, or for more information about New Vitality programs, call 973-831-5367.

 New Vitality offerings are held at Chilton Medical Center in Pompton Plains and various locations throughout the community.
 Most programs are free; others may require a small fee.
 For a complete listing of New Vitality's classes and activities, view our lastest newsletter below, or go to our Events and Classes page.

-View the Winter Spring newsletter
+View the Late Spring/Summer 2014 newsletter

 *Requires Adobe Acrobat Reader plug-in (Standard on 4.x and newer browsers).
 If needed, you can download the plug-in by clicking the image below.